 Every eMTB motor offers several support levels.
-Manufacturers use a percent-scale to define the support level.
-If a motor like the Bosch provides a support of 300 % in the most powerful stage, it means that it triple the power the rider puts in at the pedals.
-Depending on the motor, the support level can range from 50 % up to over 400 % (or even 500 % in some cases).
+Manufacturers use a percent scale to define the support level.
+If a motor like the old Bosch (2015 – 2019) provides a support of 300% in the most powerful mode, it means that it triples the power the rider puts in at the pedals.
+Depending on the motor, the support level can range from 50% to over 400% (or even 500% in some cases).
 The more support levels a motor has, the more accurately it can be adapted to a specific riding scenario.
-This way you can increase the range by changing into the ECO mode or conquer a steep hill riding in the most powerful support level.
+This way you can increase the range by changing into Eco mode or conquer a steep hill riding in the most powerful support level.

 Most motors feature a progressive mode that adapts its assistance level to your input.
 Using a number of built-in sensors, it detects the effort put in at the pedals and adjusts the support level accordingly – the harder you push, the more the motor will help you.
 This ensures a natural and intuitive riding experience, especially on trails.
 Such smart support levels make the shifting between individual modes almost superfluous as the motor adapts to most terrain you will encounter.

 The best motor can only be as good as the bike it is attached to.
-At the same time the motor has a significant influence on the performance of the bike.
-Compact designs give designers more freedom in the design of the rear-end of the bike.
-Not only the weight, but also the position of the motor are crucial to the handling of a bike.
+At the same time the motor has a significant influence on the performance of the bike, with compact units providing more freedom for the design of the rear-end and suspension.
+In addition, both the weight and the position of the motor are crucial to the bike’s overall handling.

 Displays and remotes

 We use displays and remotes to switch between support levels.
 There is a vast choice of solutions on the market, from minimalist designs to high-tech colour displays with a multitude of navigation- and app-features.
 Bosch and Shimano systems require manufacturers to use one of the brands’ in-house solutions, while brands such as TQ and Brose have opened up their systems, allowing bike manufacturers to add on their own displays and control units.
-Despite the excellent diversity of systems, eMTBers are still faced with three major issues.
+Despite the diversity of the systems available, eMTBers are still faced with three major issues.
 First off, the remote is often hard to reach or so bulky that the dropper-remote can no longer be activated.
-Second: the display or remote are often too exposed to impacts and can easily get damaged.
-And last but not least: strong sunlight affects the readability of the display.
+Secondly, the display or remote are often too exposed to impacts and can easily get damaged.
+And last but not least, strong sunlight affects the readability of the display.
 In this respect Specialized (Brose) and Shimano offer the best concepts.
 Why?
-Because they give you the choice of either going down the minimalistic route and keeping your cockpit tidy, or alternative get the full bells and whistles, information overload package.
+Because they give you the choice of either going down the minimalistic route and keeping your cockpit tidy, or alternatively getting the full bells and whistles, information overload package.

 Smartphones have become (almost) irreplaceable

 Downsizing isn’t just a trend in the car industry.
 Sometimes less power translates into more riding fun and larger riding range.
-The extremely-compact Fazua motor and the smaller Shimano STEPS E7000 provide “only” 60 Nm of torque, yet they’ll still get you to your destination very naturally, relaxed, but perhaps just a little bit slower.
+The extremely compact Fazua motor and the smaller Shimano STEPS E7000 provide “only” 60 Nm of torque, yet they’ll still get you to your destination very naturally and perhaps just a little bit slower.
 As with cars, the range depends on your riding style.
 If you’re not using one of the weaker motors in the highest support level to shuttle to the trailhead all day long, you’ll squeeze a lot more out of your battery.

 Give it some, boy!

 Pedalling cadence has a huge impact on the way the motor behaves and the support it provides.
-Each motor has a specific cadence at which it develops a great deal of power with maximum efficiency.
+Each motor has a specific cadence at which it develops its peak power with maximum efficiency.
 Depending on the design and internal gear ratio, motors operate at their optimal range either at lower or higher cadences.

-A good motor can cope with cadence fluctuations and provide even support over a wide range, all without running out of power at either very high or very low cadences.
-A fitting example: Brose’s Drive S Mag provides maximum torque over a wide cadence range and still delivers sufficient power outside its optimal range.
-The new and old generations of the Bosch Performance Line CX also copes remarkably well with cadence fluctuations and pushes forward powerfully.
+A good motor can cope with cadence fluctuations and provide even support over a wide range, maintaining a consistent power output at either very high or very low cadences.
+A fitting example: Brose’s Drive S Mag provides maximum torque over a wide cadence band and still delivers sufficient power outside its optimal range.
+The new and old generations of the Bosch Performance Line CX also cope remarkably well with cadence fluctuations and push forward powerfully.

 Decibel killer or resonance mayhem

-This might sound a little strange, but the noise level of a motor can hugely influence the riding experience.
-Quiet motors are the most pleasant to ride with and enhance the natural riding experience.
-But it’s not just the motor that is responsible for the noise.
+This might sound a little strange, but the noise level of a motor can hugely influence your ride.
+Quiet motors are the most pleasant to ride and enhance the natural riding experience.
+But it’s not just the motor that is responsible.
 The frame can act as a resonator, amplifying the noise of the motor and gearbox.
 Only a well thought-out frame design will keep the noise level within acceptable limits, which is why the exact same motor could be very quiet on some frames and rumble like a tractor on others.

 There’s sand in the gearbox!

-Battery dead, motor down — and what now?
+Battery dead, motor down – and what now?
 If you exceed the 25 km/h threshold or ride without the motor you’re going to feel some motor resistance.
-Depending on the design, motors use different gearbox-ratios to adapt the high revs of the electric motor to the chainring.
+Depending on the design, motors use different gearbox ratios to adapt the high revs of the electric motor to the chainring.
 Efficient systems such as FAZUA’s Evation motor, TQ’s Pin Ring gearbox and Brose’s belt-drive keep the pedal resistance to a bare minimum – special freewheel-systems isolate the gearbox from the cranks when the motor is disengaged.
 On the other hand, Yamaha and Shimano motors create noticeable pedalling resistance as soon as you’re riding without support.
 Lastly, Bosch’s old motor unfortunately exhibits strong pedalling resistance.
 In the newest generation this issue has been resolved with hardly any internal resistance.

 One motor, two ride-feelings

 The ride-feeling of each motor is determined by both its hardware and firmware tuning.
-Bosch’s closed system gives manufacturers no room to play with the motor-characteristics, meaning all bikes with this motor will behave roughly the same way.
-Brose, Yamaha and TQ on the other hand give bike manufacturers plenty of freedom to define motor-characteristics to have the riding-feel and behaviour they want.
+Bosch’s closed system gives manufacturers no room to play with the motor-characteristics, meaning all bikes with this motor will behave in roughly the same way.
+Brose, Yamaha and TQ on the other hand give bike manufacturers plenty of freedom to define motor characteristics to have the ride feel and behaviour they want.